 Baby bottles should be thoroughly cleaned immediately after every use.
 On the other hand, sterilization of the feeding equipment should be observed from a different perspective.

-Whether you are buying a new feeding bottle or acquiring a used feeding equipment from a friend or relative, it is important to have it sterilized at least once before using it.
-Sterilization can be done once in a while to make sure that the your baby's feeding bottle is bacteria and germ-free.
+Whether you are buying a new feeding bottle or acquiring used feeding equipment from a friend or relative, it is important to have it sterilized at least once before using it.
+Sterilization can be done once in a while to make sure that your baby’s feeding bottle is bacteria and germ-free.